 As you can see, this plan is not just a short paragraph.
-It is a multi-page document that forms the underlying structure of your white paper.
-This takes time and agreement to discover.
+It is a multi-page document that forms the underlying structure of your white paper – which takes time and agreement to discover.

-If you hire me, I’ll take the lead in gathering everything such as research, information, and people.
-I’ll get the plan written – usually within a week – and email you the completed document.
+If you hire me to write your White Paper Plan, I’ll take the lead in gathering everything.
+Then, I’ll get the plan written – usually within a week – and email you the completed document.

 When you consider all the benefits, the cost is well worth having me draft a plan.